Oakland Cemetery (Yonkers, New York)

 Oakland Cemetery is located at 2 Saw Mill River Road in Yonkers, New York, next to St. John's Cemetery.
-It was incorporated in 1875 and named Oakland Cemetery.
-In time graves from the Civil War filled the cemetery, as did those of other settlers of Yonkers who died.
+It was incorporated in 1875 and named Oakland Cemetery in 1882.
+In time, graves from the Civil War filled the cemetery, as did those of other settlers of Yonkers who died.

 The cemetery is divided into two halves with a hill separating the western lower half from the eastern upper half.
 The eastern half borders on the Saw Mill River Parkway, while the western half borders on Saw Mill River Road, where all of the entrances are located.
 There are two entrance gates that are large enough for a vehicle to enter through and one other smaller entrance gate for pedestrian visitors.

-Within the confines of the cemetery trespassers have vandalized many of the graves leaving constant chores for the caretaker, who lives on the property, as noted on the Yonkers Ghost Investigators website under the section for haunted locations listed in the history of Oakland Cemetery.
+The original cemetery was established around 1783 as St. John's Cemetery.
+That site holds the graves of notable 19th-century Yonkers residents and over 200 American military veterans, spanning from the Revolutionary War to World War I. Unidentified victims of the 1851 Henry Clay steamboat disaster are also buried in St. John's Cemetery, in a mass grave (the disaster occurred on the Hudson River near Yonkers).

-Oakland Cemetery was established around 1783 to bury Revolutionary War soldiers, originally it was called St. John's Burial Grounds.
-The first burial in Oakland Cemetery was recorded on September 2, 1867.
-The name was changed to Oakland Cemetery in 1875.
-There are rumors of its being haunted by three ghostly females in white who are said to chase people out of the cemetery, on the hill separating the two halves at the cemetery's center.
+The first burial in a larger, non-sectarian public cemetery, south and east of the original St. John’s property, was recorded on September 2, 1867.
+This new cemetery was initially managed by the Yonkers Cemetery Association, founded in 1866.
+When the association faced financial difficulties and was reorganized in June 1882, it was renamed the Oakland Cemetery Association, and the burial place was officially renamed Oakland Cemetery.